JimCodified/12factor/05_build_ship_run.md

   back-tier:
 ```

-This file defines a release as it considers a given build and inject the execution environment.

-The run phase can be done manually with Compose CLI or through an orchestrator (Docker Enterprise Edition).
+The run phase can be done manually with Compose CLI or through an orchestrator such as Docker Swarm or Kubernetes in Docker Enterprise Edition.

-Compose CLI enables to run the global application as simple as `docker-compose up -d`
+The Compose CLI can run the application using `docker-compose up -d`

 [Previous](04_external_services.md) - [Next](06_processes.md)